 3. Controls Powdery Mildew

 The acetic acid present in vinegar is great for controlling powdery mildew.
-Add 2 tablespoons of vinegar in a gallon of water, shake and spray on the affected area of the plant.
+Add one to two tablespoons of vinegar in a gallon of water, shake, and spray on the affected area of the plant.

 4. Amends Soil pH

-Mix 1 tablespoon of white vinegar to 1 liter of water and pour it into the pot.
+Mix one teaspoon of white vinegar in one liter of water and pour it into the pot.
 Water the plant with this solution.
-It will benefit acid-loving plants like ferns, African violet, rubber plants, and gardenia quickly.
-However, this is not a long-term solution.
+It will quickly benefit acid-loving plants like ferns, African violets, rubber plants, and gardenia.
+However, this is not a long-term solution; you can do it a few times every 4-6 weeks.
+For lasting results and acidic soil, use Sulfur!

 Caveat: Overdoing it will kill your plants.